dannng/dannng.github.io/docs/tool_selection_factors.markdown

 ### Purpose

 The digital archival community has access to a lot of different tools that can support many workflows.
-But, not all tools do the same thing, and tools that have similar functionalities may not do those things exactly the same way.
+But not all tools do the same thing, and tools that have similar functionalities may not do those things exactly the same way.
 Some tools may have the capability to serve multiple purposes, and some tools do one thing really well.
 Generally, tools in our area of work can be categorized as supporting imaging media and analyzing and extracting data from them; packaging data and transferring data; and reporting and evaluating.
 Regardless of purpose, the Factors can be applied to assessing related tools.
 (See [Appendix C: (Some) tools and (their) purposes](#appendix-c-some-tools-and-their-purposes).)

 DANNNG created this resource to fill a gap in existing guidance regarding how to assess and select software tools for digital archives workflows.
 This resource is designed to provide practitioners at all levels with a deeper understanding of the broad range of considerations associated with decision-making for assembling and maintaining a toolset.
 As a result, the audience for this resource is necessarily broad—it encompasses anyone who is looking to reconsider or revise the toolset they use in existing workflows, those wishing to implement a workflow from scratch, as well as managers and administrators who want to understand how members of their teams select tools.